 When I return to Seattle this fall, I'll explore some other maker spaces I found.
 I want to take some basic sewing classes for fun and camaraderie, as well as create something unique at a high skill maker space.

-I found one called Metrix Create that offers 3-D printing, heavy duty sewing machines (for sturdy leather, vinyl projects), large-scale knitting machines, lamination and grommeting tools, plus so much more.
+I found one called Metrix Create that offers 3-D printing, heavy duty sewing machines (sturdy enough for leather and vinyl projects), large-scale knitting machines, lamination and grommeting tools, plus so much more.
 If you don't have the skills required to operate the machines, you can pay skilled labor by the hour to create your design.
 I was given a tour and it was so exciting.
 I have been trying to think of the perfect project to undertake.
 My mind whirls when I am in such a creative space.
 This was meant to be!